afrobeliever/BSc-Informatics/Cos1512/readme.md

-# Assignments
+# Cos1512
-This folder contains Cos1512 for BSc Informatics.
+This folder contains Cos1512 files for BSc Informatics.